- Good safety

 features & specs

-Thanks to three rows of seating, the 2013 XC90 can accommodate up to seven and is a good alternative to either the more trucklike SUVs or a well-optioned minivan.
+Thanks to three rows of seating, the XC90 can accommodate up to seven and is a good alternative to either the more trucklike SUVs or a well-optioned minivan.
 This model still lives up to Volvo's reputation for excellent seats--especially in the first two rows--and they're worthy of all-day drives.
 The third row can be hard to get to for all but the smallest kids, but the second row feels comfortable and shaped for adults.
 The interior is as reconfigurable as any large family might hope for; keep the third row down and you'll generally have lots of space for larger grocery runs.
 Additionally, the ride quality is smooth and stable, with less pitchiness and side-to-side motion than in many other crossovers.
-For 2013, Volvo has made the softer Sovereign leather standard equipment on Premier Plus and Platinum models.
+For 2014, the softer Sovereign leather is available as on option on the entry-level 3.2 model.

 Safety is of course a top priority in the XC90, and this model hasn't let us down in any way.
 It's been a repeat IIHS Top Safety Pick, and in addition to the usual roster of features, there's rear park assist, and an available Blind Spot Information System (BLIS) to warn you of nearby vehicles.